oracle/python-cx_Oracle/doc/src/api_manual/lob.rst

     Trim the LOB to the new size.

+.. attribute:: LOB.type

+    This read-only attribute returns the type of the LOB as one of the :ref:`database type constants <dbtypes>`.

+    .. versionadded:: 8.0

 .. method:: LOB.write(data, [offset=1])

     Write the data to the LOB object at the given offset.
 The offset is in